The Basics and Benefits of Industrial Design

 For business owners, an industrial design registration may be a valuable business asset.
 The success of a product is usually influenced by its appearance.
 In an aesthetic-driven consumer base, the looks of a fashionable product can often be equally or more important than its functionality.
 Consider whether you yourself have ever picked a more attractive product over a more functional product, and even paid more for it.

-If your industrial design is infringed upon by a competitor using a design not differing substantially therefrom, you may bring your case to court and be awarded damages for the sales you have lost as a result of the infringement of your design registration.
+If your industrial design registration is infringed upon by a competitor using a design not differing substantially therefrom, you may bring your case to court and be awarded damages for the sales you have lost as a result of the infringement of your design registration.
 This allows you to focus on establishing products based on superior industrial design without worrying about knockoffs from competitors who can produce items cheaper or who can scale their manufacturing quicker.

 An industrial design registration can also be sold or licensed to others.
 If you do not want or do not have the capability to produce the product protected by your industrial design, you may be able to sell or license your design to another and earn a royalty on their sales.

-Further, the exlcusivity in the market that your industrial design registration provides can help you establish goodwill in the trademark sense in a particular shape and appearance of the article, which is referred to as its get-up in trademark law.
+Further, the exclusivity in the market that your industrial design registration provides can help you establish goodwill in the trademark sense in a particular shape and appearance of the article, which is referred to as its get-up in trademark law.
 Having sufficient reputation in the get-up of a product becomes a separate ground for excluding others from copying your design.

 The period of exclusivity provided by an industrial design registration allows your reputation in the particular design to build and then potentially provide those protectable trademark rights that can extend indefinitely if sufficient reputation in the get-up is maintained.
 Moreover, once the design has obtained sufficient acquired distinctiveness, it can even be registered in Canadian trademark law as a sign (e.g., the iconic Tic Tac box design).